 - Establish a security baseline for critical information infrastructure

-- Institute rules for the cross-border transmission of data
+- Institute rules for cross-border transmission of data

-Cyber Security Law (CSL) also provides elaborate articles and provisions on legal liability.
-For different types of illegal conduct, Cyber Security Law (CSL) prescribe a variety of punishments, such as fines, certificate suspension, revocation of permits and business licenses.
-When criminal acts involved, Criminal Law is referenced for punishment.
-The Law accordingly grant Cyber Security Administrative Authorities with rights and guidelines to carry out legal enforcement on illegal acts.
+The Cybersecurity Law also provides detailed articles and provisions on legal liability, prescribing a variety of penalties that include fines, certificate suspension, and revocation of permits and/or business licenses.
+Where criminal acts are involved, offenders will be punishable according to the Criminal Law of the People’s Republic of China.
+The Cybersecurity Law grants the Cyber Security Administrative Authorities (CSAA) with rights and guidelines to carry out legal enforcement on illegal acts.

 Click “Download” to read the full article.